eclipse/vorto/tutorials/tutorial_connect_xdk_ble.md

 # Connecting a Bluetooth device with Eclipse Vorto & Eclipse Kura to the Bosch IoT Suite

-In this tutorial we would like to show you how you can connect a bluetooth device to the Bosch IoT Suite with Eclipse Kura and Eclipse Vorto.
+In this tutorial you are going to learn how you can connect a bluetooth device to the Bosch IoT Suite with Eclipse Kura and Eclipse Vorto.

 ## Prerequisite

-- An information model published to the Vorto Repository.
-[Read more](tutorial-create_and_publish_with_web_editor.md)
+- [Publish](tutorial-create_and_publish_with_web_editor.md) an information model for the device to the Vorto Repository.
-- Evaluation account for the Bosch IoT Suite.
-[Request account here](https://bosch-si.secure.force.com/content/FormDisplayPage?f=2abiE).
+- [Request](https://www.bosch-iot-suite.com/) an evaluation account for the Bosch IoT Suite.
-- Device has been successfully registered in the Bosch IoT Suite.
-[Read more](tutorial_register_device.md)
+- [Register](tutorial_register_device.md) the device in the Bosch IoT Suite.

 ## Tools
 - [Eclipse Oxygen](https://www.eclipse.org/downloads/packages/eclipse-ide-java-and-dsl-developers/oxygenr)